-(a) The SBCC shall include a history note for each rule submitted to the SBCC for publication in the SBCC Code, containing the following information:

-(1) the authority for the rule;

-(2) the effective date of the adoption of the rule;

-(3) the effective date of the amendments to the rule including the proposed amendment listed in chronological order with the proposed amendment first;

-(4) the effective date of the repeal; and

-(5) any other history references pertaining to the rule.

-(b) Notwithstanding Paragraph (a) of this Rule, the SBCC shall combine repealed rules with a single history note if the rules are consecutive numerically in the same section and the effective dates and repealed dates are identical.
+- (a) The SBCC shall include a history note for each rule submitted to the SBCC for publication in the SBCC Code, containing the following information: - 1) the authority for the rule; - 2) the effective date of the adoption of the rule; -)the effective date of the amendments to the rule including the proposed amendment listed in chronological order with the proposed amendment first; - 4) the effective date of the repeal; and - 5) any other history references pertaining to the rule. - (b) Notwithstanding Paragraph (a) of this Rule, the SBCC shall combine repealed rules with a single history note if the rules are consecutive numerically in the same section and the effective dates and repealed dates are identical.
 The SBCC shall combine authority cites and any other dates.

-3C SBCCC 200.7 Changes to Title, Chapter, Subchapter, or Section Names and history note without complying with Title 3, Chapter B by posting notice of the change on the NCCCS website in the SBCC Code section.
+3C SBCCC 200.7 Changes to Title, Chapter, Subchapter, or Section Names and History Notes

+The SBCC may change the name of a section, subchapter, chapter, or title and a history note without complying with Title 3, Chapter B by posting notice of the change on the NCCCS website in the SBCC Code section.
 The effective date of the change shall be no earlier than ten business days from the date of the notice.